jmcclain1299/jmcclain-s-Cin-Calq-Open-Beta/README.md

 cin-calq.cpp is main()

-setup.txt is the input for the calc
+setup.txt is the input for the calc//Will work on having input through the program later